genesiscommunitysuccess/docs/docs/server-reference/evaluators/configure.md

 Evaluators allow developers to connect Event Handlers to two different kind of events.

-1. *Dynamic Rules*, are defined as groovy expression, which respond to changes to database table entries
+1. __Dynamic Rules__, which are defined as [groovy expression](https://groovy-lang.org/syntax.html), which respond to changes to database table entries, and
-2. *Cron Rules*, ie Timing Rules are defined as standard cron expressions.
+2. __Cron Rules__, ie Scheduling Rules the are defined as standard [standard cron expression](https://en.wikipedia.org/wiki/Cron#CRON_expression).

-Both kind of event captures are defined in the database in tables DYNAMIC_RULES and CRON_RULES respectively.
+Both kind of rules are defined in database, in the tables DYNAMIC_RULES and CRON_RULES respectively.
 In both cases the GENESIS_EVALUATOR must be configured to be running.
-The configuration to run the GENESIS_EVALUATOR in available by default, but the process must be switched on.
+The configuration to run the GENESIS_EVALUATOR in available by default, but the process must be switched on to actively use.

-eg, assuming having a file called `/home/trading/run/site-specific/cfg/genesis-processes.xml`, we can simply switch, start from true to false, making sure to run
+eg: assuming we standard genesis file for controlling `/home/trading/run/site-specific/cfg/genesis-processes.xml`, we can simply switch, start from true to false, making sure to run
-"genesisInstall -> killServer -> startServers", so that configuration takes effect.
+"`genesisInstall` -> `killServer` -> `startServers`", so that the configuration takes effect.

 ```xml {2}
     <process name="GENESIS_EVALUATOR">